bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 ﻿# Transactions in databases

 !!! warning "Context"
     When we talk about transactions, we mean **relational databases**.
-The problem and the solutions, however, are generic, and are not specific to relational databases.
+The problem and the solutions, however, are generic and are not specific to relational databases.

 ## Concurrent data access

 Database management systems are based on a client-server architecture.
-The client (the software we write) connects to the database and executed queries.
-We should always remember though, that there is a single database, but multiple clients involved here.
-The purpose of the database system is to serve as many requests as possible; consequently it **executes the queries concurrently**.
-In such a concurrent system data accesses can overlap in the following ways.
+The client (the software we write) connects to the database and executes queries.
+We should always remember that there is a single database, but multiple clients involved here.
+The purpose of the database system is to serve as many requests as possible; consequently, it **executes the queries concurrently**.
+In such a concurrent system, data access can overlap in the following ways.

-- If the concurrent data accesses (either read or write) concern independent data, there is no problem, and the operations may proceed concurrently.
+- If the concurrent data access (either read or write) concerns independent data, there is no problem, and the operations may proceed concurrently.
 - If all operations only read data, there is no issue either; multiple readers can access the same data.
-- However, if **the same data is accessed at the same time** and **there is at least one writer**, a concurrency problem may manifest itself.
+- However, if **the same data is accessed simultaneously** and **there is at least one writer**, a concurrency problem may manifest itself.

-This concurrency issue is analogous to the mutual exclusion problem known in operating systems and in the various programming languages and frameworks.
-Concurrent data access in these scenarios usually involve mutual access to a shared memory space, and the solution is ensuring mutual exclusion using some kind of guard.
+This concurrency issue is analogous to the mutual exclusion problem known in operating systems and the various programming languages and frameworks.
+Concurrent data access in these scenarios usually involve mutual access to shared memory space, and the solution is ensuring mutual exclusion using some kind of guard.

-In database management systems concurrency is related to the records (rows) of database tables, and the guards are transactions.
+In database management systems, concurrency is related to the records (rows) of database tables, and the guards are transactions.

 ## Transactions

 !!! quote "Definition"
-    The transaction is a logical unit of a process; a series of operations that only make sense together.
+    A transaction is a logical unit of a process, a series of operations that only make sense together.

 A transaction combines operations into one unit, and the system guarantees the following properties: